 - Weak, thin leaves: Leaves affected by a zinc deficiency will often feel thinner, limp, and fragile compared to healthy leaves.
 They’ll be softer and can tear easily.

-At this stage, you might mistake zinc deficiency for other nutrient problems, like magnesium or iron deficiencies, but zinc’s effects tend to be most noticeable in the upper canopy of the plant, while magnesium or iron deficiencies tend to hit the lower leaves first.
+At this stage, you might mistake zinc deficiency for other nutrient problems, like magnesium deficiencies or iron deficiencies, but zinc’s effects tend to be most noticeable in the upper canopy of the plant, while magnesium or iron deficiencies tend to hit the lower leaves first.

+You may have followed the nutrient bottle guide lines, yet are still left with a pending zinc deficiency problem.
 Most of the time, your plant has plenty of zinc in the growing medium, but it can’t access it due to environmental factors.
 Let’s take a look at some of the main causes:

 - Soil pH: Optimal pH for zinc uptake is 6.0–6.7